Physical therapy in the Philippines: Master's degree

 At present, there are four institutions in the Philippines where graduate physical therapists can take a Master of Science in Physical Therapy degree.
 They are the Our Lady of Fatima University, Pamantasan ng Lungsod ng Maynila, University of the Philippines, and University of Santo Tomas.
 There are currently no schools in the Philippines that offer a Doctorate degree in Physical Therapy.

 Regulation

 Board of Examiners

 On June 21, 1969, the Board of Examiners for Physical Therapists and Occupational Therapists in the Philippines (sometimes called as the Board of Physical and Occupational Therapy) was approved through Republic Act No. 5680, also known as the Philippine Physical and Occupational Therapy Law.
-The law was authored by Congressman José Aldeguer of Iloilo when it was still a bill.
+The law was authored by Congressman Jose Aldeguer of Iloilo when it was still a bill.
 The Board of Examiners was composed of one chairperson, two physical therapist members, and two occupational therapist members.
 On November 2, 1972, the rules and regulations of Republic Act No. 5680 (Implementing Rules and Regulations of the Physical and Occupational Therapy Law) that the Board of Examiners has promulgated was approved.